-The FENIX TROPHY is a ground-breaking international sporting event, promoted by the Milan-based football club Brera FC.
-Its inaugural staging has taken place between September 2021 and June 2022 between 8 non-professional clubs (each one paired with a charity partner), chosen for their exceptional social, historical and cultural distinctiveness.
+The FENIX TROPHY is a ground-breaking international sporting event, conceived and organized by the Milan-based football club Brera FC, active since the 2021/2022 season.
+It involves European non-professional clubs (each one paired with a charity partner), chosen for their exceptional social, historical and cultural distinctiveness.
 The competition has received UEFA’s approval.

-The second edition, bound to begin in October 2022, will see a different format and an increased nuber of clubs and represented countries.
-9 clubs from Italy, Spain, Poland, Belgium, Netherlands, United Kingdom, Denmark, Serbia, and Czech Republic will face each other in the FENIX Trophy 2022/2023.
+The second edition, in the 2022/2023 season, saw a different format and an increased number of clubs and represented countries.
+9 clubs from Italy, Spain, Poland, Belgium, Netherlands, United Kingdom, Denmark, Serbia, and Czech Republic faced each other in the FENIX Trophy 2022/2023, and BK Skjold from Copenaghen (Denmark) emerged victorious.

 The competition’s meaning goes beyond the simple football aspect.
 The FENIX Trophy is an experience of sporting exchange, meant to highlight best practices within non-professional football: sporting conduct, bonds with the local community, sustainability, use of technologies, and friendship among clubs.